H2Yo/AjgarMini/README.md

 # AjgarMini
-Just a Repos for storing Python Projects
+Just a Repos for storing Python Mini Projects
+Starting with #AutomatetheBoringStuffwithPython Projects